 A set of guitar strings for acoustic guitar can cost anywhere from 6$ to $30 depending on the brand and if the string is coated.
 If you are a beginner you may prefer to have someone at your local music store restring the guitar.
-In this case the costs can be anywhere from between $20 and $40 dollars.
-If however, your guitar requires a set up e.g. there are intonation issues or the guitar doesn’t feel or sound as good as it once did to play the costs increased based ont he amount of work required.
+In this case, the costs can be anywhere between $20 and $40 dollars.
+If however, your guitar requires a set up e.g. there are intonation issues or the guitar doesn’t feel or sound as good as it once did to play the costs increase based on the amount of work required.

 If you have been playing guitar for any period of time, there really is no excuse not to know how to restring your guitar yourself.
 You are going to break strings, or your strings are going to get old.
 It’s not ideal to have someone charge you to perform this basic task every time.

 - Removing the old strings

 The first thing you are going to get asked when buying new strings is what string gauge you prefer.
 String gauge refers to the thickness of the strings, measured in thousands of an inch.

 When referring to string gauge, either the high E and low E are used or just the high E. For example, a set of light acoustic guitar strings with a high E of .11 thousands of an inch and a low E of .52 thousands of an inch would be referred to as a set of 11 to 52’s or just as a set of 11’s